-After we were outside and the worst of the chaos behind us, he stood in the cooling night air before one of the windows, his features obscured by shadow.
+After the worst of the chaos was behind us, he stood in the cooling night air before one of the windows, his features obscured by shadow.
 The glass would have been turquoise in the daylight; while he spoke, muted light flickered through it in strange undulations of blue and green.
-The high-pitched chittering of the concubines spilled out the open door like the cacophony of novice flutists forced to play in double-time.
+The high-pitched chittering of concubines spilled out the open door like the cacophony of novice flutists forced to play in double-time.

 (The Chief Eunuch’s Secretary did not in fact have time to speak in so many words at that juncture in our tale, nor the forebrain fortitude to maunder with such careful attention to detail, but the impolitely concise phrases he did utter, some of which fell short of the standards of decency to which I hold these memoirs, conveyed approximately the same meaning as the words I’ve indicated above.)

-In rhetoric, the best defense is often a good attack; but I was unable to settle on an effective angle, being more than completely in the wrong on this occasion and lacking sufficient time to conceal the fact with an appropriately salacious accusation, and the veneer of spurious evidence that must necessarily accompany it.
+In rhetoric the best defense is often a good attack; but I was unable to settle on an effective angle, being more than completely in the wrong on this occasion and lacking sufficient time to conceal the fact with an appropriately salacious accusation (for instance, consorting with overage women), and lacking too the veneer of spurious evidence that must necessarily accompany it.
 Instead I tendered an excuse that was brash enough to bewilder the hapless eunuch, if somewhat short of my usual standards.

-“My excessive zeal to deliver the sultan’s new redheads with the minimum delay led me to present this particular odalisque before she was vetted with the extremeness our royal harem deserves,” I said.
-“Unfortunately there are occasional cases of severe late-onset seasickness following long voyages of the very type she undertook, which can manifest with sudden force as much as ten days after disembarkation, and elicit symptoms of imbalance and wooziness, succeeded by unconsciousness: the very pathology we have just observed.
-Did you not perceive these precise signs in her recent gyrations?
-What we are now discussing, I’m afraid, is little more than a textbook case of this clinical and perhaps terminal seasickness.
-Lamentable, yes, but impossible for me to prevent without lengthy delays in my pre-shipping quality control process that would have elicited noisy objections from your very office.”
+“My excessive zeal to deliver the sultan’s new redheads with the minimum delay led me to present this particular odalisque before she was vetted with the extremeness our imperial harem deserves,” I said.
+“Unfortunately there are occasional cases of severe seasickness following long voyages of the very type she undertook, which can manifest with sudden force as much as ten days after disembarkation, and elicit symptoms of imbalance and wooziness, succeeded by unconsciousness.
+Did you not yourself perceive these very signs in her recent gyrations?
+Yes, I’m afraid this is little more than a textbook case of clinical, and perhaps terminal, late-onset seasickness.
+Lamentable, but impossible for me to prevent without lengthy delays in my pre-shipping quality control process that would have elicited vociferous objections from your very office.”

-I now wonder if, as I spoke facing the light from those turquoise windows in the early night, my interlocutor had glimpsed in my own widened pupils the mad flickers of blue and green that must have been reflected therein–and whether it was these, or only my steady, confident tone, that brought about his fractional capitulation to my rhetoric, and soon enough his retreat.
+Eunuchs were now carrying my false redhead out of the kiosk, formed into a tight ring and positioning their corpulent bodies to obscure the concubines’ view—although not well enough to prevent us from briefly observing, as they jostled down a few stair-steps, her slack head and open eyes fixed on the empty sky—blank mirroring blank.
+I now wonder if, as I spoke facing the light from those turquoise windows in the early night, my interlocutor had glimpsed in my own widened pupils the mad flickers of blue and green that must have been reflected therein—and whether it was these or only my confident tone that brought about a fractional capitulation to my rhetoric, and soon opened the door for his retreat.

 “You are,” said the Chief Eunuch’s Secretary slowly, “suggesting to me that the first odalisque in our large and expensive order has just died of terminal late-onset seasickness, in the midst of her debut dance for our illustrious sultan, on a floor whose dryness and distance from moving water has been considered extremely apparent for generations without number?”

-By the time I finished speaking, the topic of our conversation was herself long gone, and the concubines receding from view, desultory fragments of their shrieking still borne to us on the rising night wind as they returned to the harem proper.
-The sultan’s retinue was last to leave the kiosk; and although he appeared to be asleep in his chair, my impotent interlocutor renewed the quietness of his whispering.
+By the time I finished speaking the topic of our conversation was long gone, and the concubines too receding from view, desultory fragments of their shrieking still borne to us on the rising night wind as they returned to the harem proper.
+The sultan’s retinue was last to leave the kiosk.
+Although he appeared to be asleep in his chair, my impotent interlocutor redoubled the quietness of his whispering.

 “Yes, well.
-Taking into account the low likelihood of the sultan retaining a clear memory of these events tomorrow, and the not insignificant chance that, were he reminded too quickly thereof, the heads of one or several of the organizers might be held above the ground by their necks alone, and even that only if they landed at a fortuitous and fairly improbable angle, the eunuchs collectively believe it would be best if we all agreed to simply pretend that neither this terminal seasickness, nor even the delivery of the odalisque herself, ever occurred; and we request your cooperation in order to ensure a positive and non-threatening mood for his highness on the morrow.”
+Taking into account the low likelihood of the sultan retaining a clear memory of these events tomorrow, and the not insignificant chance that, were he reminded too quickly thereof, the heads of one or several of the organizers might be held above the ground by their necks alone, and even that only if they land at a fortuitous and fairly improbable angle, the eunuchs collectively believe it would be best if we all agreed to simply pretend that neither this terminal seasickness, nor even the delivery of the odalisque herself, ever occurred; and we request your cooperation in order to ensure a pleasant and non-threatening mood for His Highness on the morrow.”

-With the reason behind his clandestine tone now fully explained, an unnoticed tension in my shoulders dissipated, and I felt the advantage was once more my own; though I inserted a calculated, confidence-shattering pause before my assent, as if in troubled contemplation of the moral niceties of a proposal that would, in fact, rescue me from almost certain doom.
-After I’d given him the proper amount of time to worry, I agreed with a show of reluctance, as a special favor to the court eunuchs, and promised to bring a replacement redhead in accordance with the original delivery schedule so that the sultan would never notice anything amiss.
+With the reason behind his clandestine tone now fully explained, an unnoticed tension in my shoulders dissipated, and I felt the advantage was once more my own.
+I inserted a calculated, confidence-shattering pause before my assent, as if in troubled contemplation of the moral niceties of a proposal that would, in fact, rescue me from almost certain doom.
+After I’d given him the proper amount of time to worry I agreed with a show of reluctance, and promised to bring a replacement redhead as a special favor to the court eunuchs; the sultan would never notice anything amiss.

 The matter was thus settled.
 But he studied me for a moment before asking a guard to lead me back to the palace exit.
 He must have sensed that a formidable new player had just entered the great game of harem politics.